modular-component/website/docs/usage/building-the-factory.md

 ### For modular hooks

 Some people might also like to use `ModularComponent` to write their hooks, in order to take advantage of specific stages.
-A dedicated hook factory would most likely not need the default stages and `withComponents` stage.
+A dedicated hook factory would most likely not need stages such as the `withComponents` stage.

 ```ts
 import { modularFactory } from '@modular-component/core'